dylankb/projectify/README.md

 ## About

-projectify is an evolving project to help people plan out how to tackle their projects.
+projectify is an evolving project to help people plan out how to tackle their projects, self-learning or otherwise.

 ## Installation

 Currently projectify is only a simple script, so all that is required is a working copy of Python 2.7.
+For best results run in the Python IDLE editor.

 ## Usage

-The user enters all the projects they are working on, how much time each will take, and the script estimates the completion date for each project.
+The user enters all the projects they are working on, how much time each will take, how much time the user has, and the script estimates the completion date for each project.

 I wrote this as a proof of concept script to help myself manage the projects and courses I wanted to work on by:

 1. Providing a quick (and realistic) way check when I can expect to finish a course or project by.
 2. Forcing me to make a list.
 The only projects I seem make progress on are the ones I work on every day.